-Within ten (10) days following receipt of the Formal Grievance Hearing Request Form, the Formal Grievance Hearing Committee shall meet to select a chairperson and to determine if the Formal Grievance Hearing Request fulfills all of the following requirements:
+Within ten (10) days following receipt of the Formal Grievance Hearing Request, the Formal Grievance Hearing Committee shall meet to select a chairperson and to determine if the Formal Grievance Hearing Request fulfills all of the following requirements:

-- The request contains facts/documentation which, if true, would constitute a grievance; - The grievant is a student as defined in these procedures, which include applicants and former students; - The grievant is personally and directly affected by the alleged grievance; - The grievant conformed with the grievance procedures and the grievance was filed in a timely manner; - The grievance is not clearly frivolous or without foundation, or not clearly filed for purposes of harassment.
+- The request contains facts/documentation which, if true, would constitute a grievance; - The grievant is a student as defined in these procedures, which includes applicants and former students; - The grievant is personally and directly affected by the alleged grievance; - The grievant conformed with the grievance procedures and the grievance was filed in a timely manner; The grievance is not clearly frivolous or without foundation, or not clearly filed for purposes of harassment or retaliation.

-If the Formal Grievance Hearing Committee rejects the request for a Formal Grievance Hearing, the grievant and the Dean of Student Affairs shall be notified in writing, within five (5) days, by the Committee's Chairperson.
+If the Formal Grievance Hearing Committee rejects the request for a Formal Grievance Hearing, the grievant and the Dean of Student Affairs shall be notified in writing, within five (5) days, by the committee's chairperson.
 The specific reason(s) for rejection and the appeal process outlined in this document shall be included in this notification.

-If the grievant(s) is dissatisfied with the decision of the Formal Grievance Hearing Committee not to grant a Formal Grievance Hearing, a written appeal may be filed with the Grievance Council within five (5) days after receipt of the Formal Grievance Hearing Committee's decision.
+If the grievant(s) is dissatisfied with the decision of the Formal Grievance Hearing Committee not to grant a Formal Grievance Hearing, a written appeal may be filed with the Grievance Council via the Dean of Student Affairs within five (5) days after receipt of the Formal Grievance Hearing Committee's decision.
 The Grievance Council's decision on the appeal is final.

-If the request for a Formal Grievance Hearing satisfies all of the requirements listed above, the Committee Chairperson shall notify the grievant and the Dean of Student Affairs, in writing, within five (5) days.
+If the request for a Formal Grievance Hearing satisfies all of the requirements listed above, the committee Chairperson shall notify the Grievant and the Dean of Student Affairs, in writing, within five (5) days.

-The Dean of Student Affairs shall schedule a Formal Grievance Hearing which shall commence within ten (10) days following the decision to grant a Formal Grievance Hearing.
-All parties to the grievance shall be given no less than five (5) days notice of the date, time and place of the Hearing.
+The Dean of Student Affairs shall schedule a Formal Grievance Hearing which shall commence within twenty (20) days barring any exigent circumstances, following the decision to grant a Formal Grievance Hearing.
+All parties to the grievance shall be given no less than five (5) days, barring any exigent circumstance, notice of the date, time and place of the hearing.